PhatDot1/AI_Analysis/Q1_Technical_Analysis/A_Adoption_Analysis/readme.md

 |    1082 | User 1082 | Finance |    Jan %    |              2 |               1 |        −50.0% |
 |    1146 | User 1146 | People  |    Feb %    |              2 |               1 |          0.0% |

-13 users meet the stricter criterion of multiple consecutive declines, but negating against inclines (which everyone has at least 1 since everyone started using these tools at 0% pre-january, we are left with 4 users with the consecutive declines outweighing the consecutive inclines)
+Thirteen users meet the stricter criterion of multiple consecutive declines.
+To focus on the most concerning cases, I then compared these declines against each user’s runs of consecutive increases in adoption (everyone has at least one, since adoption started at 0% before January).
+Only four users exhibited more consecutive declines than increases—suggesting potential disengagement or a shift in their workflows.
-These users have more consecutive months of decline than growth since adoption began, indicating potential disengagement or shifting workflows.

 ##### Consecutively Stagnant Users

-13 are problematically stagnant for 2+ months, having never changed their usage, of these 11 are stangant at 0% usage.
-Users 1118, and 1164 stagnant at 50, and 66.7% respectively being less problematic cases.
+13 users are problematically stagnant for 2+ months, having never changed their usage since first adoption, of these 11 are stangant at 0% usage.
+Users 1118, and 1164 stagnant at 50, and 66.7% respectively.
+For now being less problematic cases.

+Below is the table of the 11 users who have not yet adopted the AI after 2+ months of activity.

 | User ID | Name      | Team    | Data Months | Jan % | Feb % | Mar % | Apr % |
 | ------: | :-------- | :------ | ----------: | ----: | ----: | ----: | ----: |